Weed control in winter wheat: What do I need to consider?

 Spring herbicide applications on winter wheat frost-seeded with red clover

 The time-honored tradition of frost-seeding red clover in winter wheat has regained prominence for many Michigan growers.
 However, one of the greatest challenges for growers who are frost-seeding clover in winter wheat is in finding a herbicide that can be applied for weed control without damaging the clover.
 While there are several herbicides that can be applied in the fall that have little impact on frost-seeded clover, the only broadleaf herbicide that can be applied in the spring without negatively impacting clover is MCPA.
+Axial Bold is the only POST grass wheat herbicides that can be applied in the spring without affecting frost-seeded clover.

 28% UAN (nitrogen) as a herbicide spray carrier